 Hydraulic Hose Assembly Explained

 For many of us, the first time we have to decide on which type of hydraulic hose fitting to use is during the hose assembly.
 Crimping is the most popular method assembling the hydraulic hose.
 It is always a good idea to ask yourself five major questions about S.T.A.M.P. (size, temperature, application, materials/media, and pressure) before you get started with any hose assembly.
 Once the specifications have been defined, the hose assembly technician can get to work.
 The process can vary by crimper model, but typically the technician marks the insertion depth on the hose, applies lubricant to the die bowl, pushes it inside the end of the hose, and inserts it into the crimper die.
 Finally, the technician secures the fitting permanently onto the hose by using a lever to apply pressure.
 The hose assembly technician would be able to assist you in finding the best fitting and assist you with any questions.

 Materials Hose Fittings Are Made Of

 Hoses, as well as fittings, come in many different types and materials.
 Importantly, the material used for the hydraulic hose fitting defines its properties.
-Most common fittings are made of plastic, steel, stainless steel, copper, brass or aluminum.
+Most common fittings are made of plastic, steel, stainless steel, or brass.

 Plastic fittings generally are considered more resistant to the corrosion but are weaker and less durable.
 Therefore, they are the least popular choice when it comes to hydraulic applications despite their low price.
 Due to the high-pressure ratings, metal fittings are a better fit.